 Public Participation – The Center works with local, state, and national governments to engage stakeholders and citizens in important land use, resource management, and community-based decisions.
 The Center has expertise in designing public engagement processes and workshops that respond to the needs and interests of both the sponsoring agency and those of the public.

 Networks and Partnerships– Assist parties in identifying the goals and objectives of new networks, partnerships, and organizations.
-Help people design systems to cut the costs of recurring disputes over land, water, and other natural resources.
+Help people design systems to learn from each other, build capacity, and in some cases cut the costs of recurring disputes over land, water, and other natural resources.

 Leadership in Collaborative Problem Solving – Our staff and fellows are recognized experts in facilitation, mediation, collaboration, and conflict resolution.
 They are well known for their work in public lands policy, water law and policy, land-use planning, community-based collaboration, and cross-boundary resource management.
 We foster the use of collaborative approaches to natural resources and environmental problems through:

-Outreach -- Serve on advisory panels, boards, and professional associations; speak at conferences and workshops; publish research and case studies; and convene and facilitate reflective gatherings.
+Outreach: serving on advisory panels, boards, and professional associations; speaking at conferences and workshops; publishing research and case studies; convening and facilitating reflective gatherings; and

-Training– Design and lead programs and problem-solving clinics to build capacity and provide participants with practical skills and innovative strategies to address their unique needs and interests.
+Training: designing and leading programs and problem-solving clinics to build capacity and provide participants with practical skills and innovative strategies to address their unique needs and interests.

 Policy Research & Analysis – The Center seeks to inform natural resources policy by gathering, analyzing, and disseminating information and knowledge to citizens and leaders.